QuartzMovement/gamebub/docs/pynq.md

 The first version of this project was intended to be run on a Pynq-Z2 development board.
 Read the full writeup [here](https://eli.lipsitz.net/posts/fpga-gameboy-emulator/).

-This document preserves the original instructions.
+This document preserves the original instructions. **Please note, however, that the active branch of this repo no longer contains the Pynq/Zynq related code.** Check out the [`pynq-release` tag](https://github.com/elipsitz/gamebub/tree/pynq-release) for that code.

 Currently, only the Pynq-Z2 is supported, although the core of the emulator should be able to be used on any FPGA with sufficient resources.